What is the weight of a tyre? Why tyre Weight Matters More Than You Think

 Their construction includes more rubber, steel belts, and reinforced sidewalls.

-6. In what way tyre weights affect acceleration and braking?
+6. In what way do tyre weights affect acceleration and braking?

-By the use of heavier tyres acceleration process is slowed down and braking distance is also on rise, whereas advantage with lighter tyres is quicker acceleration and more responsive braking.
+By the use of heavier tyres acceleration process is slowed down, and braking distance is also on the rise, whereas the advantage with lighter tyres is quicker acceleration and more responsive braking.
 This is why performance and racing vehicles carefully manage tyre weight.

 7. Is tyre weight mentioned on the tyre sidewall?